hugosousa1231830/sapere-perquiro/databases/README.md

 }
 ```

+NOTE FROM THE FUTURE: Turns out the next bit is a terrible idea, do not start annotating your domain objects with JPA
+annotations.
+It will work great if we only have 1 database, but if you ever need to add more, and be tempted to add more
+annotations from different databases to the same class, lots of trouble will occur.
+Feel free to jump over to the Redis
+section where I will create the different data models and mappers, including JPA.
+Or you may continue with this, but be
+warned.

-Finally we need to annotate our domain classes with JPA annotations.
+Finally, we need to annotate our domain classes with JPA annotations.
 This is because we are using JPA repositories, and
 JPA needs to know how to map the entities to the database.
 We will add the annotations to the domain classes:
 ```java
 package tutorials.databases.domain;